 - If the individual wants to talk with someone who can maintain confidentiality, direct them to on-campus resources such as the Counseling Center (816-501-3767), Eagles Aware (816-501-2909), or Campus Ministry’s (816-501-2423)

-- If the individual wants to tell you what happened but also wants to maintain confidentiality, you should tell them that the University will consider the request, but that you must report the incident to one of the Title IX Co-Coordinators and cannot guarantee that the University will be able to honor the request for confidentiality.
+- If the individual wants to tell you what happened but also wants to maintain confidentiality, you should tell them that the University will consider the request, but that you must report the incident to the Title IX Co-Coordinator and cannot guarantee that the University will be able to honor the request for confidentiality.

 - If the individual proceeds to share their experience it’s crucial that you:

 - Don’t judge

 - Let the individual take the lead

 - Encourage (but do not pressure) the individual to report the incident so that the situation can be addressed and potential future threats can be prevented.

 - Ask the individual about any immediate needs they may have

 - Share the Resource and Referral Options sheet